HOW LONG DO YOUR PRODUCTS LAST?

 • All Hakanoa products are pasteurised and safe to be stored at room temperature unopened.
-Syrups for 3 years, gingers beers and dressings for 2 years.
+Syrups can be stored for 3 years and gingers beers for 2 years before their flavours start to fade.
 Best in a dark cool cupboard if you have one.

-• Ginger beers have a 2-year shelf-life, and should be chilled prior to serving and are intended to be consumed soon after opening.
-They have a twist-crown cap so you can drink some and put the lid back on if you want to, but the fizz will diminish over time.
+• Ginger beers should be chilled prior to serving and are intended to be consumed soon after opening.
+They have a twist-crown cap so you can drink some and put the lid back on if you want to, but the fizz will fade.

 WHERE DO YOU MAKE IT?

-• We brew and bottle our ginger beers in the Bay of Plenty.
+• We brew our ginger beers at the Cider Factorie, and bottle them at Pure Bottling.
 We’re not big enough to own our own brewery, especially one with the pasteurisation gear we need to preserve our ginger beers.
 So we work with a boutique cider maker in Te Puna – Simon of The Cider Factorie.
 He’s the only contract brewer in the country who would let us ferment with our wild culture, and his winemakers degree comes in very handy when we’re balancing out the flavours in each batch at bottling time.
+Pure Bottling have the pasteurisation gear we need, and we send them our brew to bottle, cap, label and box.

 • Our syrups and dressings are made here in Auckland.
-We work with Aromatics in Takanini, and Wild Appetite in Albany, using recipes developed originally in Hakanoa Street in Grey Lynn.
+We work with Aromatics in Takanini, using recipes developed originally in Hakanoa Street in Grey Lynn.

 • .Rebekah’s very first commercial production runs were done at the Long Black Café on the AUT campus in Pt Chevalier.
 Hakanoa moved to The Refreshment Room in Titirangi in 2010, and brewed ginger beer in what is now their function room.
 We took over their kitchen when they were closed, every Monday and Tuesday.
 We out-grew that gorgeous facility 2 years later and went to the Foodbowl in Mangere to learn how to up-scale our recipes for commercial production whilst retaining all the integrity we had developed thus far.
 Once we knew how to make our goods on a bigger scale, we teamed up with Aromatics to make our spice concentrates, and with our cider maker Simon to brew our beers.